wada-ama/datanucleus-datatrail/datatrail-plugin/README.md

 - Testing for multi-PK
 - FCO without ID
 - Class-level InstanceLifecycleEvents are not currently fully supported (ie: they are called after the transaction level lifecycle events)

-Use of InstanceLifecycleListener to do basic auditing.

-Notifications are sent to the various listener methods, and so you can detect INSERT / UPDATE / DELETE events and store any information you require from that inwhatever backend is appropriate.
-This particular sample just uses logging of the events.

-Note that a persist of a new object will receive a create event as well as a preStore and postStore event.

-Use of the DN Persistable interface allows access to field values on the object pre and post store.

-You could link in with transaction boundary and demarcate the events in particular transactions.

-# Design